scrm/scrm/README.md

 scrm
 ====

-_scrm_ is a coalescent simulator for biological sequences.
-Different to similar programs, it can approximate the coalescent with recombination as closely as needed, but still has only linear runtime cost for long sequences.
-It allows you to rapidly simulate chromosome scale sequences with an essentially correct genetic linkage structure.
+_scrm_ simulates the evolution of genetic sequences.
+It takes a neutral evolutionary model as input, and generates random sequences that evolved under the model.
+As coalescent simulator, it traces the ancestry of the sampled sequences backwards in time and is therefore extremely efficient.
+Compared to other coalescent simulators, it can simulate chromosome-scale sequences without a measureable reduction of genetic linkage between different sites.

 ## Installation